JohnLCaron/rlauxe/README.md

     the overstatement error.

 _In the code for ballot comparison but not polling yet TODO.
 See ComparisonAssorter.bassort()._

-## Use Styles

-_In the code but not tested yet TODO._

-See "More style, less work: card-style data decrease risk-limiting audit sample sizes" Glazer, Spertus, Stark; 6 Dec 2020 See "Stylish Risk-Limiting Audits in Practice" Glazer, Spertus, Stark;  16 Sep 2023

-This gets a much tighter bound when you know what ballots have which contests.

-"Instead of sampling cards uniformly at random, the method uses card-style data (CSD) and consistent sampling"

-Without CSD "you basically have to pull 20 times the sample size".
-And yet all the CSD information is there in the election system.
-I'm inclined to say "you have to have CSD" to use our library (effectively).
-Then work with the vendors to make that a reality.
-We can do the work ourselves and give it to them.
-If the practical difference is so big, a production library can be more assertive in telling the user what they have to do.

-### Implementation

-see overstatement_assorter() in core/Assertion

-    assorter that corresponds to normalized overstatement error for an assertion

-    If `use_style == true`, then if the CVR contains the contest but the MVR does not, that is considered to be an overstatement, because the ballot is presumed to contain the contest .

-    If `use_style == False`, then if the CVR contains the contest but the MVR does not, the MVR is considered to be a non -vote in the contest .

 ## Stratified audits using OneAudit (TODO)